PerfectExamples/Perfect-APNS-Demo/README.md

 let apnsPrivateKey = "./keys/APNsAuthKey_L5PQ5652T4.p8"
 ```

 `apnsKeyIdentifier` should be the same as the identifier inside of _.p8 on the keyfile you downloaded. i.e. `"APNsAuthKey_L5PQ5652T4.p8"` becomes `"L5PQ5652T4"`. `apnsTeamIdentifier` should be your team identifier.
 If you do not know what this is, you can find it at [https://developer.apple.com/account/#/membership/](https://developer.apple.com/account/#/membership/).
 Finally, you need to specify the path to your keyfile.
-If you followed my steps above, that should mean simply changing the filename in the path above.
+If you followed the steps above, that should mean simply changing the filename in the path above.

 Once you have all that information changed, you are ready to start the server: